A Chain-Driven, Sandwich-Legged Quadruped Robot: Design and Experimental Analysis: Design

 \subsubsection{Sandwiched Leg Design}

 The robot's leg consists of three links: the abduction link, the thigh link, and the shank link, as shown in Fig. \ref{fig:LegDesign}(b).
 The abduction link includes the abduction/adduction (Ab/Ad)-to-hip-coupling and the outer shell of the hip actuator.
 The thigh and shank links are designed using a "sandwich" structure of sheet metal and plastic.
 The sandwich leg design incorporates two sheet metal plates with a 3D-printed plastic component positioned between them, as illustrated in Fig. \ref{fig:LegDesign}(c,d).
 The metal plates provide structural strength, while the plastic part contributes to the form and shape of the legs and serves as a spacer.
 These components are securely joined using superglue and fasteners.
 To address the high loads experienced at the knee joint during locomotion, the regions near the knee joint in the thigh and shank links are reinforced with steel plates, as shown in Fig. \ref{fig:LegDesign}(c,d).
 This lightweight design reduces leg inertia, enhancing locomotion performance, and aligns with the simplified design philosophy discussed earlier.
+The mass and inertia values of the leg links are given in Table \ref{tab:compact_leg_properties}.